pwtail/vinyl_prev/README.md

 **Model classes**

-By default, *vinyl* will create subclasses of `VinylModel` for your django models by default.
+By default, *vinyl* will create subclasses of `VinylModel` for your django models for you.
 But you can create these classes explicitly if you want, and start adding custom methods to it.
-Than it should be passed to `VinylManager` as shown below.
+Than the model should be passed to `VinylManager` as an argument.

 ```python
 # custom.py